Co-dfns/Co-dfns/README.md

 # Co-dfns Compiler

-This is the developer's repository for the Co-dfns compiler project.
 The Co-dfns project aims to provide a high-performance, high-reliability compiler for a parallel extension of the Dyalog dfns programming language.
 The dfns language is a functionally oriented,